leminhhieu2511/HieuLM10-Article-CMS/WRITEUP.md

 | Workflow      | Deployment will be more complicated because it involes the operation system such as OS update | Something like an operating system, hardware is not required, so deployment will be fast|

 Choice: Using Web App Service to deploy my app.
-Because:
-		- my project does'nt required about the operating system.
-		- the price of Web App Service is cheaper than VM
-		- Deployment using Web App Service is quicker than using VM
+The factors that select this way because I need to concentrate on app deployment without worrying about something such as upgrading the operating system, hardware.
+Besides, using Web app service for deploying the project is cheaper than using Virtual Machine.
+Finally, the last factor that I choose this way because it is simpler and quicker to deploy.